 Even though she lost, the 29-year-old Riske will make her debut in the Top 30 when the new rankings are released on Monday, rising from her current position of No.35.

 En route to the 2019 Dongefeng Motor Wuhan Open title, Sabalenka defeated Aliaksandra Sasnovich in the first round, Danielle Collins in the second, sixth seed Kiki Bertens in the third, Elena Rybakina in the quarterfinals, world No.1 Ashleigh Barty in the semis, and finally Alison Riske, whom she also conquered in the Shenzhen Open final early into this season.

-The Nike-sponsored Sabalenka’s Wuhan winning apparel includes the black version of the Fall Slam NY Tank, purple Fall Slam NY Skirt, and Air Zoom Vapor X tennis shoes (Disclosure: These Tennis Warehouse links are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase).
+The Nike-sponsored Sabalenka’s Wuhan winning apparel includes the black version of the Fall Slam NY Tank, purple Fall Slam NY Skirt, and Air Zoom Vapor X tennis shoes.
 The look inspired by graffiti seen on the walls of the Big Apple was launched at the US Open.

 Get weekly women's tennis updates to your inbox for free.